-1 18.
 Provide support regarding an increased frequency of last minute administrative enquiries from fishers. e.g., master changes, boat variations and quota transfers, as well as provide advice and support to fishers on licence information, to complete the required forms.
-Ongoing Services to support fisheries management 1.
-Participate in inter and intra departmental meetings and workshops on issues relevant to the fishing industry.
-Ongoing 2.
+Ongoing Quota monitoring and management including applying over-catch and under-catch adjustments Ongoing Services to support fisheries management Participate in inter and intra departmental meetings and workshops on issues relevant to the fishing industry.
+Ongoing Liaise with relevant staff within PIRSA Fisheries and Aquaculture in implementing decisions relevant to the fishery.
+Ongoing Interrogate the PIIMS database to extract information for other stakeholders to use in preparing reports.
+Ongoing Prepare reports requested by internal and external customers including maintenance of a public register of licence holders.
+Ongoing Liaise with information technology providers to maintain PIIMS and administer licensing requests.
+Ongoing Generate quota management reports to update stakeholders on varying Total Allowable Commercial Catch (TACC) returns and end of season quota holdings.
+Ongoing Provide administrative assistance to the MSF Reform process in relation to licence surrenders, licence holder history, and implementation of new quota entitlements.
+Ongoing administrative enquiries from fishers. e.g., master changes, boat variations and quota transfers, as well as provide advice and support to fishers on licence information, to complete the required forms.
+Quota monitoring and management including applying over-catch and under-catch adjustments Services to support fisheries management Participate in inter and intra departmental meetings and workshops on issues relevant to the fishing industry.
 Liaise with relevant staff within PIRSA Fisheries and Aquaculture in implementing decisions relevant to the fishery.
-Ongoing 3.
 Interrogate the PIIMS database to extract information for other stakeholders to use in preparing reports.
-Ongoing 4.
 Prepare reports requested by internal and external customers including maintenance of a public register of licence holders.
-Ongoing 5.
 Liaise with information technology providers to maintain PIIMS and administer licensing requests.
-Ongoing 6.
 Generate quota management reports to update stakeholders on varying Total Allowable Commercial Catch (TACC) returns and end of season quota holdings.
-Ongoing 7.
-Provide administrative assistance to the MSF Reform process in relation to licence surrenders, licence holder history, and implementation of new quota entitlements.
-Ongoing
+Provide administrative assistance to the MSF Reform process in relation to licence surrenders, licence holder history, and implementation of new quota